HzaRashid/news_source_objectivity/README.md

 #### To measure the objectivity of a tweet, I used the [TextBlob and Vader libraries](https://towardsdatascience.com/sentiment-analysis-vader-or-textblob-ff25514ac540), which process textual data.

-- TextBlob provides a measure of polarity (feeling, not as relevant to this project), and more importantly, subjectivity.
+- TextBlob provides a measure of polarity (i.e., tone, feeling), and subjectivity.
 - TextBlob's subjectivity score ranges from 0 to 1, where 0 indicates the text is completely objective and 1 indicates the opposite.
 Subtracting this value from 1 will (roughly) yield TextBlob's measure of objectivity (i.e., objectivity score = 1 - subjectivity score), where now a score of 0 indicates the tweet is completely subjective, and a score of 1 indicates a completely objective tweet.
 This is relevant to how Vader performs sentiment analysis of a text.

  - Vader provides a measure of positivity, negativity, and neutrality of a piece of text, as well as a normalized sum of those metrics, called the 'Compound score'.
 The metric relevant to this project is the Neutral emotion Score, which is expressed as a percentage, with 0 indicating a completely emotional piece of text, and 1 indicating the opposite.